- Global Languages welcomed its new director, Per Urlaub, who issued a STATEMENT in September.

 - Takako Aikawa is involved in a research partnership with Immerse to investigate the impact of virtual reality (VR) on language education.
 She also conducted research this fall with the help of undergraduates (UROPs): Feina Niu on Automated Japanese Reading Assessment; with Stephen Wilson on Research and Development of a Story Book Generator as a Pedagogical Approach to Language Education; and with Nghi Nguyen on Project Based Learning in Japanese.

-- Tong Chen was of the editors for “JUZI Chinese learning APP” – A Multi-Purpose Chinese Learning Platform published by The Commercial Press in Beijing in November (More about the app).
+- Tong Chen was one of the editors for “JUZI Chinese learning APP” – A Multi-Purpose Chinese Learning Platform published by The Commercial Press in Beijing in November (More about the app).

 - Nilma Dominique wrote a preface for Conexões: O Ensino de Português nos Estados Unidos [Connections.
 Teaching Portuguese in the United States], K. da Silva and E. da Silva (eds.).